mitoteam/jpgraph/README.md

 ## Usage WITHOUT composer

 Download latest version archive from [Releases](https://github.com/mitoteam/jpgraph/releases) page and unpack it.
-There are php-8.1 patched JpGraph sources in `src\lib` subfolder.
+Since JpGraph v4.4.0 has native PHP 8.1 support, so this is almost the same as downloading it from https://jpgraph.net.

 ## Version numbers